kamiras/SUSLINK/README.md

 **Pre-Screenshot**

-- **SUSLINK** gives you a screenshot of the given using the urlscan.io API.
+- **SUSLINK** gives you a screenshot of the given link using the urlscan.io API.

 ## Requirements